Cocycles/promise-it/README.md

-# Promise Me
+# Promise It

-Promise Me makes generation of promises easier and with much less code by providing simplified API for converting callback-based async functions to promises using the great Q module.
+Promise It makes generation of promises easier and with much less code by providing simplified API for converting callback-based async functions to promises using the great Q module.

 ## Why Do I Need It?